 The Three Headed Mountain Bears patrol worked on communication and collaboration skills to complete team-building activities.
 The emphasis was on having successful communication and feeling pride in working as a group.

+The Flaming Wolverines hiked to this beautiful river to learn about rocks.
 In the foreground you can see where they build different land forms: lake, mountain, basin, canyon, plateau, and valley.

 Students got to work as geologists to crack open rocks and identify them.

-**Be sure to ask your child about what they learned about food waste!
+Another highlight was viewing the moon through the Keystone Observatory telescope. **Be sure to ask your child about what they learned about food waste!
 After every meal, our food waste was weighed.
 Our meal totals were 3 pounds, 4.5 pounds, 2 pounds, and then drumroll please....
 1.7 OUNCES!
 This was a very huge victory and new Renaissance record!

 The Three Headed Mountain Bears